Hillel Academy (Denver, Colo.) Records

 Scope and Contents

-The collection contains four bound notebooks with meeting minutes and administrative notes, 1963-1990, two scrapbooks, seven Annual Dinner programs from 1973-1980 and one from 2010, and appointment calendars from 1987 from the Ladies’ Auxiliary of Hillel Academy of Denver, Colorado, from 1963 through 2010.
+The collection contains nine folders with Ladies Auxiliart meeting minutes and administrative notes, 1963-1997, two scrapbooks, seven Annual Dinner programs from 1973-1980 and one from 2010, and appointment calendars from 1987 from the Ladies’ Auxiliary of Hillel Academy of Denver, Colorado, from 1963 through 2010.

 The records are arranged in two series: 1.
 Administration Records and Minutes, 1963-1990.
 2. Events and Scrapbooks, 1969-2010.